Load-Bearing Wall Requirements For Basement Remodeling In South Jordan, UT

 • Structural load

-For basement remodeling, proper beam design is necessary in order to meet load-bearing wall standards.
+For basement remodeling, proper beam design is necessary in order to meet the load-bearing wall requirements for basement remodeling.

 Permit Documentation